-Experimental design:
+Experimental design

-OBE nMS can be used subsequent or in parallel to additional protein characterization methods.
-For example, OBE can serve as a rapid method to assess protein identity, purity, oligomeric state, heterogeneity etc. in parallel with techniques such as SDS-PAGE analysis, intact mass analysis, but prior to time consuming techniques or techniques that require a large amount of sample such as NMR spectroscopy or X-ray crystallography (see anticipated results section).
-OBE can be implemented at the protein expression level to monitor the production of the protein of interest, or it can be used post protein purification to assess protein quality.
+OBE nMS can be used prior to or in parallel with additional protein characterization methods.
+For example, OBE can serve as a rapid method to assess protein identity, purity, oligomeric state, heterogeneity, etc. in parallel with techniques such as SDS-PAGE analysis and intact mass analysis, but before time-consuming techniques or techniques that require a large amount of sample, such as NMR spectroscopy or X-ray crystallography (see Anticipated results).
+OBE can be implemented at the protein expression level to monitor the production of the protein of interest, or it can be used after protein purification to assess protein quality.

 In general, protein samples in common biological buffers are centrifuged to remove aggregates and are subsequently transferred into HPLC autosampler vials.
 Samples can be injected onto either a self-packed or a commercial short SEC column.
 Analytes are eluted with aqueous ammonium acetate solution.
-Proteins are directed to the MS, whereas subsequently eluting non-volatile small molecules are diverted to waste (Figure 7).
+Proteins are directed to the MS, and subsequently eluting non-volatile small molecules are diverted to waste (Fig. 8).